isabellachen/resume/resume.md

 # Hi!
 I'm Isabella.

 I'm a Full Stack Software Engineer, and I work with **JavaScript**.
-I've been developing apps and websites for three years, and I've worked on many projects with a wide variety of technologies.
-Most of my earliest projects are NodeJS projects, with MongoDB.
-I've also developed a couple of Facebook apps, and even a library to [convert a Typeform into a conversation on Facebook Messenger](https://medium.com/typeforms-engineering-blog/making-bots-with-typeform-12212d5740f8).
+Three years ago, I taught myself how to code.
+Since then, I've developed production ready apps and websites, working on many projects with a wide variety of technologies.
+Front-end technologies I have enjoyed working with are React + Redux and GatsbyJS, Vue and NuxtJS.
+I've also enjoyed customising content management systems like Strapi and Wordpress, and have experience with coding plugins.
+I've also [prototyped a Facebook chatbot](https://medium.com/typeforms-engineering-blog/making-bots-with-typeform-12212d5740f8) and worked on [Webhint.io](https://webhint.io/) a linting tool that runs on the command line.

-I'm interested in working in a fast paced environment with a tech stack I want to work with, and plenty of interesting challenges.

-I've developed many **production ready apps** in a wide variety of technologies.

 ---

 # My Tech Stack

+- React + Redux
+- GatsbyJS
+- Vue + Typescript
+- NuxtJS
 - Express/Koa
 - Mongoose + MongoDB
-- Firebase
 - Strapi (A NodeJS headless CMS)
-- React + Redux
-- Vue + Typescript
-- GatsbyJS
+- Wordpress development

 ---